July 2nd 2018

 Finishing with some more zen-like fitness wind down, tennis pros love nothing more than striking a pose alongside smashing their opponents on court.
 Caroline Wozniacki combines morning gym sessions with afternoon yoga practice, while Heather Watson tests her balance and flexibility with outdoor matwork.

 Andy Murray takes things up a notch by way of Bikram yoga to enhance his conditioning, hone his breathing technique and maintain mental agility and concentration.
 In summary, if you want to win, you’ve got to throw everything at it- sweat, tears, ice, pain and bananas, apparently.
-Although Andy labels them a “pathetic fruit” in his autobiography, so I wouldn’t bring them down to SW19 anytime soon (he prefers a plum).
+Although Andy labels them a “pathetic fruit” in his autobiography, so I wouldn’t bring them down to SW19 to aid his recovery anytime soon (he prefers a plum).

 Wondering what a cryotherapy session entails?
 Read our review of being bundled into a chamber of dry ice